 In summary, a far-sighted and computationally efficient exploration planning method and a trajectory planning method that enable fast continuous exploration while ensuring safety are required for exploration in large-scale environments.

-\section{system overview}
+\section{SYSTEM OVERVIEW}

-The proposed method is composed of a dual-layer exploration target decision module that can plan both the long-term region routing and the short-term viewpoint target, and a trajectory planning module that can plan high-speed continuous exploration trajectories as shown in Fig. \ref{sys_overview}.
-A dynamic voxel map with resolution $r_v$ is updated by integrating depth image and odometry information.
-Different from the normal voxel map, the dynamic voxel map only maintains a local part of voxels around the UAV while other voxels are dynamically read and written to save memory usage in large environments.
-Based on the voxel map, a dynamic topological graph (DTG), is maintained to manage exploration-related information.
-The traversable information is maintained by DTG's history nodes and edges between them, and the explorable space information is maintained by DTG's explorable region of interest (EROI), which is a set of uniform scale cubic regions that can be explored by visiting corresponding active viewpoints.
+The dual-layer exploration target decision module plans both the long-term region routing and the short-term viewpoint targets.
+The trajectory planning module is responsible for planning high-speed continuous exploration trajectories.
+To achieve fast decision-making, a dynamic voxel map with resolution $r_v$ is updated by integrating depth image and odometry information.
+Different from the normal voxel map, the dynamic voxel map only maintains a local part of voxels around the UAV, while other voxels are dynamically read and written to save memory usage in large environments.
+Based on the voxel map, a dynamic topological graph (DTG, Fig. \ref{routing}(a)) is maintained to manage exploration-related information.
+The traversable information is maintained by DTG's history nodes and edges between them, and the explorable space information is maintained by DTG's explorable region of interest (EROI), which is a set of uniform-scale cubic regions that can be explored by visiting corresponding active viewpoints.
 For detailed information, we refer readers to our previous work \cite{dong2024fast}.
-The exploration planning utilizes DTG to efficiently formulate ATSP, and ATSP is solved through EOHC to find satisfactory exploration region routing with small computation.
-Then, three viewpoints, including an exploring viewpoint, a continuous viewpoint, and a safety viewpoint in the first region of the region routing are found for the following trajectory planning.
-Then, an aggressive and safe exploration-oriented trajectory which separates at the exploring viewpoint, and its two branches end at a continuous viewpoint and a safe viewpoint correspondingly, is optimized.
-The exploring part of the aggressive and safe exploration-oriented trajectory will be executed.
+The exploration planning utilizes DTG to efficiently formulate ATSP, and ATSP is solved through \Higher{EOHDT} to find satisfactory exploration region routing with small computation.
+Then, three viewpoints, i.e., an exploring viewpoint, a continuous viewpoint, and a safety viewpoint in the first region of the region routing, are selected for the following trajectory planning.
+With these three viewpoints, an aggressive and safe exploration-oriented trajectory is generated, which is divided into three parts from the exploring viewpoint.
+The first part is named the exploring part, which goes from the UAV's current position to the exploring viewpoint.
+The second part is named the continuous part, which goes from the exploring viewpoint to the continuous viewpoint.
+The last part is named the safety part, which goes from the exploring viewpoint to the safety viewpoint.
+After every replanning, the exploring part of the aggressive and safe exploration-oriented trajectory will be actually executed.

-\section{Dual-layer exploration viewpoints planning}
+\section{DUAL-LAYER EXPLORATION VIEWPOINTS PLANNING}